7/16

 • Increases metabolic rate

-Good news: You can train at home.
-With bands, bodyweight, or 1-2 kettlebells.
+You can train at home with bands, bodyweight, or a small set of weights.

 🚶1.
 Walk Most Days